Stanford Junior and Infant School

 Living together - Learning together

 On this page you can see updates over the term of our activities and learning.
+As the new term gets underway, have a look at what Juniper Class got up to last year.

 We have investigated different types of masks that the Ancient Maya used.
 Following this we sketched our favourite or the ones we found most interesting.
 After this designed our own version of a Mask inspired by the features shown by the Ancient Maya.
 Today we are putting our designs into reality…